 Securing Indonesia's Socioeconomic Future with Smart Cities

-By: Gerald WangHead, Asia Pacific Public Sector, Manoj Vallikkat, Sneha Jayanth, Ruthbea YesnerVice President, IDC Government Insights and Smart Cities, Mark ZannoniResearch Director, Alison Brooks, Ph.D.Research Director, Smart Cities Strategies, Public Safety, Vijay Sarathi GollapalliResearch Manager
+By: Gerald WangHead, Asia Pacific Public Sector, Manoj Vallikkat, Sneha Jayanth, Ruthbea YesnerVice President, IDC Government Insights and Smart Cities, Mark ZannoniResearch Director, Alison Brooks, Ph.D.Research Vice President, Smart Cities and Communities – Public Safety, Vijay Sarathi GollapalliResearch Manager

 This IDC Government Insights report outlines the different Smart City initiatives and solutions implemented in Indonesia in 2017 and 2018.
 Each Smart City solution addresses different challenges brought about by rapid urbanization.
 The key decision makers behind Smart City programs are national and local governments, where the national government announces Smart City initiatives to support the programs and local governments leverage the country initiatives to build smart solutions.
 Both governments have been doing enormous research to develop Smart Cities across Indonesia.

 The report covers the journey of Indonesia (both current and future) for the development of Smart City, which includes the process of updating and developing smart solutions, how each solution is addressing the core issues faced by cities, how effective each government initiative to support the Smart City program is, and what will be the future benefits of all executed smart solutions.

 The strategy of Indonesian Smart City is to make use of all available resources for the development of the Smart City and thus to reduce the investment cost.
 For example, to address the transportation issue, Jakarta city's government has made use of the wide acceptance of Google Map among citizens.